sameersbn/docker-gitlab/README.md

 This section is more of a client side configuration so as to add a level of confidence at the client to be 100 percent sure they are communicating with whom they think they.

-This is simply done by adding the servers certificate into their list of trusted ceritficates.
+This is simply done by adding the servers certificate into their list of trusted certificates.
 On ubuntu, this is done by copying the `gitlab.crt` file to `/usr/local/share/ca-certificates/` and executing `update-ca-certificates`.

 Again, this is a client side configuration which means that everyone who is going to communicate with the server should perform this configuration on their machine.
 In short, distribute the `gitlab.crt` file among your developers and ask them to add it to their list of trusted ssl certificates.
 Failure to do so will result in errors that look like this: